Ganso and Neymar: 2 Great Friends, 2 Great Talents, 2 Different Careers

 Ganso now plays in Zidane's homeland of France, but such comparisons seem a distant memory.
 He is now trying to relaunch his career at Ligue 1 minnows Amiens after arriving on a season-long loan from Sevilla in August.

-On Saturday, the 29-year-old will travel 130 kilometres with his new club to Paris to face his former pal Neymar and Paris Saint-Germain at the Parc des Princes.
+On Saturday, the 29-year-old will travel 130 kilometres with his new club to Paris to face his former pal Neymar's Paris Saint-Germain team at the Parc des Princes.

+An emotional reunion is assured, even though Neymar is now set to watch from the stands after being granted a rest by PSG coach Thomas Tuchel.

 "It will be a match between compadres," Adilson Durante, a former Santos executive director, tells Bleacher Report.